 A project kick-off meeting will help you set the stage for success.
 Establish roles and accountability for all stakeholders and define a process for regular check-ins to keep the project on track.

 Things rarely go exactly according to plan, so it’s important to have a change control process in place.
 This may include having a change sign-off protocol and addressing compensation for extra tasks or time.

 Scope creep can have a dramatic impact on your earnings—a little here and there can significantly reduce your bill rate.
-One way to manage scope creep is to ensure your bill rate covers not only cost, but the value you deliver to your clients.
+One way to manage it is to ensure your bill rate covers not only cost, but the value you deliver to your clients.

-Remember, prevention is the best cure for scope creep.
+Remember, prevention is the best cure.
 Taking the time to fully research and gather requirements for a project will help you understand and develop a well-defined project scope that minimizes scope creep.
-By keeping an eye out for warning signs of scope creep you can tackle small issues before they become bigger problems.
+By keeping an eye out for warning signs, you can tackle small issues before they become bigger problems.

 Get a weekly email of our latest posts sent straight to your inbox

 Learn more about the MBO Platform

 your independent workforce